 AHCCCS health contractors make separate quarterly estimated payments for taxes on Medicaid premiums.
-Estimated payments are due on March 15, June 15, September 15, and December 15 of each year.
+As shown in Table 5 below, estimated payments are due on March 15, June 15, September 15, and December 15 of each year.
 DIFI bills (refunds) the insurer for any balance of liability (overpayment) that remains on April 1 of the following year.
 [A.R.S. § 36-2944.01].